 • Residence Life Team.
 If you are a student living in student accommodation you can access support from the Res Life Team by calling Paisley 0141 848 3159 or Ayr 01292 886316, or emailing accommodation@uws.ac.uk.
 The team can be an important source of guidance and support for students.

 • Extenuating Circumstances.
 If you feel your studies have been affected by something that has happened, you can consider applying for extenuating circumstances.
-You can speak to your personal tutor if you have any questions or speak to a member of staff at The Hub.
+You can speak to your personal tutor if you have any questions or speak to an employee at The Hub.
 You can also get advice on the process from the Advice Centre in the Union.

-• People & Organisational Development.
+• People & Wellbeing.
 Your HR team members will be able to provide guidance and identify the support that’s available for you.
 You can email the team in confidence by clicking here

 • Health Assured is the University’s employee assistance programme.
-All UWS staff and their immediate family can instantly access free, confidential, personalised health and wellbeing advice and resources 24/7 365 days of the year.
-You can access full details of how to get in touch with Health Assured on the staff hub
+All UWS employees and their immediate family can instantly access free, confidential, personalised health and wellbeing advice and resources 24/7 365 days of the year.
+You can access full details of how to get in touch with Health Assured on the Employee Hub

 • Occupational Health is available to support you with any specific concerns you may have about your health and its impact on your wellbeing and role.
-You can find out more information and details on how to access this confidential service via the staff hub.
+You can find out more information and details on how to access this confidential service via the Employee Hub.

 There are many different external organisations offering specialist support for all different kinds of concerns relating to gender-based violence.
 We have provided a list of some relevant organisations and their area of support: